QubicBay/qubicbay-docs/docs/explore/list-nfts.md

 ## Fees and Payments

 ### Marketplace Fees
-- Standard marketplace fee: 2.5%
+- Standard marketplace fee: 3%
 - Creator royalties: Up to 10%
-- Gas fees for blockchain transactions
+- Gas fees for blockchain transactions (if applicable)

 ### Payment Processing
 - Payments are processed automatically